 In thinking through how you manage an expectant parent, there are a few guiding principles worth keeping in mind.

 Assume the rest of your team (and the company) is watching.
 At any moment in time, there are likely multiple people on your team who are expecting, trying to get pregnant, or contemplating having children down the track.
-All of them will be watching how you handle an expectant team member.
+All of them will be watching how you handle an expecting team member.
 Without you knowing it, they will be drawing conclusions about how they would be treated, and whether parenthood is compatible with their current role.

 Be empathetic, and human.
 Something I like to tell first-time managers is at least 50% of being a good manager is genuinely caring about your team.
 If in doubt, think from first principles about how your decisions will impact each person on your team, and apply the golden rule (“how would I want to be treated?”).

-In the case of an expectant parent, there is often worry on both sides: the expectant parent may worry about losing career momentum, about leaving their team, about juggling work and a new baby when they come back from leave.
+In the case of an expectant parent, there is often worry on both sides: the expectant parent may worry about losing career momentum, leaving their team, or juggling work and a new baby when they come back from leave.
 As their manager, you may worry about how you’ll cope with a temporary gap on your bench.
 Remembering you’re both feeling anxious can help build empathy.

 Avoid any parent weighing up time with a child they love, against a job that is only ‘meh’.
-Ideally everyone on your team feels motivated and engaged at work.
+Ideally, everyone on your team feels motivated and engaged at work.
 This becomes critical when a new child enters the picture.
 Your best chance of retaining a working parent is if they see themselves as leaving a child they love for a job they love, rather than a child they love for a job they feel indifferent to.

 10 tips for retaining high performers through pregnancy and parental leave